 |Self Contained||This app does not use the internet to get its results.
 It performs its function purely by calculation.
 It will work on a phone or a tablet in or out of range of communications.|

 |Quick Simple and Clean||Predictions are quick and the app is simple to use and understand.
 Gestures are supported for looking at the next and prior day tides.
 There are no ads and app cannot access phone features.
-The app is small, about 80KB.|
+The app is small, under 200 KB.|

 |Simple User Options||There are controls for the user, provided by the settings menu, to set it up as desired.|

 |Phone or Tablet||The app works on any Android device at level 2.3.3 or above, most phones and tablets are supported.
-When the device is rotated to landscape mode, a header plus two column display format is set.
-This makes better use of a large display such as is available on a tablet.|
+Depending on the nature of your android device, the landscape or portrait mode display may present a more useful size.|

 |Accurate Predictions||This app was written using well-known tidal prediction algorithms and publicly available location data.
 It can be expected to match very closely to federally-published tide tables.
 It uses the "Harmonic Prediction of Tides" methodology in long use for tide elevation predictions.|